Submitted by Andrew Steger on Thu, 07/29/2021 - 16:30

 #2 Take the National Council Licensure Exam

-Once you’ve earned your nursing degree, you must obtain your RN license.
-To do so, you’ll need to take the National Council Licensure Exam (NCLEX-RN).
+You must obtain your RN license once you’ve earned your nursing degree.
+You’ll need to take the National Council Licensure Exam (NCLEX-RN) to do so.
 This exam is required for licensure in all 50 states and DC.

 During this exam, you’ll get the chance to demonstrate your expertise in: